 projects, the consultant's institution must establish an approved FWA.

 The NIH Office of Extramural Research Human Subjects Web site contains additional information and Frequently Asked

 Questions that are available to help investigators understand how these Federal requirements apply to their

 Applications will be considered incomplete if they do not address the involvement of human subjects in the Research

-involvement of human subjects cannot be described in the application, applicants must provide a detailed explanation
+involvement of human subjects cannot be described in the application (referred to as "delayed onset human subjects research" in the NIH grant application instructions), applicants must provide a detailed explanation

 to the NIH awarding IC for prior approval either (1) detailed information as required in the Research Plan of the